-• All students must complete Seminar in Ecology (16:215:601) and Ethics and Professional Development 16:215:602 in their first year.
+• All students must complete Advanced Ecology (16:215:601) and Advanced Evolution 16:215:602 in their first year.

 CORE KNOWLEDGE COMPETENCE

 The following core areas of knowledge are expected to be attained by all PhD students by the time of their oral qualifying examination at the end of their second or beginning of their third year.
 An annotated list of recommended readings or similar resources that could be used in support of each area will be available.
 Students must also be familiar with important past contributors to ecological and evolutionary knowledge and milestones of intellectual development in each field.